muratk5n/thirdwave/en/README.md

 ---

-The spread of H2 infrastructure (over other types of infra needs to be official left policy.
+The spread of H2 infrastructure needs to be official left policy.
 Renewable gas based tech will deliver cheap energy to people from all walks of life, especially the poor.

 ---